microsoft/Windows-driver-samples/general/tracing/evntdrv/ReadMe.md

 7. To uninstall the manifest, run the following command:

-    ``` {.syntax xml:space="preserve"}
+    ```
     wevtutil um evntdrv.xml
     ```

 Notes
 -----

 If you are building the Eventdrv sample to test on a 64-bit version of Windows, you need to sign the driver.
-Starting with Windows Vista, all 64-bit versions of Windows require driver code to have a digital signature for the driver to load.
+All 64-bit versions of Windows require driver code to have a digital signature for the driver to load.
 See [Signing a Driver](http://msdn.microsoft.com/en-us/library/windows/hardware/ff554809) and [Signing a Driver During Development and Testing](http://msdn.microsoft.com/en-us/library/windows/hardware/hh967733).
 You might also need to configure the test computer so that it can load test-signed kernel mode code, see [The TESTSIGNING Boot Configuration Option](http://msdn.microsoft.com/en-us/library/windows/hardware/ff553484) and [**BCDEdit /set**](http://msdn.microsoft.com/en-us/library/windows/hardware/ff542202).